viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 ![alert component etcd is unhealthy](alert-component-etcd-is-unhealthy.png?raw=true "alert component etcd is unhealthy")

 Etcd is the Kubernetes database and it holds basically all the cluster information.
-You may backup it and restore a full cluster having only this.
+You can backup and restore a full cluster having only etcd data.
 Fortunatelly, etcd (usually) runs in a HA system with 3 nodes.
-But now we have one of the etcd node down, as can be confirmed with
+But now we have one of the etcd nodes down, as can be confirmed with

 ```
 $ kubectl get componentstatus